SubparCodes/GamingEssentials-Installer/README.md

 Thank you for downloading my GameAppInstaller!

-*DISCLAIMER* Copilot was used in the creation of this script as I am very new to this.
+*DISCLAIMER*: Copilot was used in the creation of this script as I am very new to this.

 This app will let you select from a list of very commonly used apps on Gaming PCs.
 If I am missing any apps, please let me know.
 If there are any issues, please let me know.
+If the app is already installed it should skip it if you have it selected.
+I made this to streamline setting up new gaming PCs rather than scouring the internet to get all the installers I need.

 This app will attempt silent installs, but more than likely you will still be needed to make installation slections and to give administrator access.